MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-network-controller-certificates.md

 To renew the Network Controller node certificate, perform the following steps on each Network Controller VM:

 1. Procure the new certificate and put it in the Personal store of the Local Machine (LocalMachine\My).
-If it is a self-signed certificate, it must also be placed in the (LocalMachine\Root) store of every Network Controller VM.
+If it's a self-signed certificate, it must also be placed in the (LocalMachine\Root) store of every Network Controller VM.

 1. Assign the new certificate to a variable: